Vazhiyorakazchakal

 Vazhiyorakazchakal is a 1987 Indian Malayalam-language mystery drama film, directed and produced by Thampi Kannanthanam under the banner of Sharon Films based on a screenplay by Dennis Joseph.
 The film stars Mohanlal, Ratheesh and Ambika in lead roles along with Jagathy Sreekumar, Suresh Gopi and M. G. Soman appearing in other pivotal roles.
 The film has musical score by S. P. Venkatesh.
-This film was a commercial success.
-The film ran for 50 days in 9 release centers.

 Plot

 Baburaj, an IPS officer after marrying Sreedevi meets with a terrible accident.
 Sreedevi takes her husband to their Kodaikanal estate to help him recover.
 There she meets Raghavan, a Malayali driver who later helps her to take care of Babu.
 Sreedevi's lecher uncle Ravi pesters her with sexual advances.
 Baburaj, by the help of Ayurveda recovers quickly and realizes from the police diary that Raghavan is actually Lance Naik Antony Isaac who had helped Babu during his Dehradun training and in that time, Anthony, murdered his wife after finding out her extramarital relationship.
 Anthony is an escapee from police custody after being sentenced to death.
 Slowly, they realise that it is Ashok who betrayed Anthony's trust and cheated with his wife.
 Raghavan accidentally meets Ashok and remembers who Babu is and runs to their house to kill Ashok.
 Babu tries to stop an angry Raghavan, but fails to do so, and Raghavan surrenders after doing the deed.